-Theoretical challanges are accompanied by technical ones caused by the recording and analysis of the immense amount of data generated by the collisions.
+Theoretical challenges are accompanied by technical ones caused by the recording and analysis of the immense amount of data generated by the collisions.
 The raw data coming out of the detectors are on the order of TB/s, which is a speed crying out for filtering.
-This filtering of data is done with FPGAs, but during the scheduled maintenance and upgrade of the LHC, multiple new detectors will be installed, and the existing ones will also recieve upgrade.
+This filtering of data is done with FPGAs, but during the scheduled maintenance and upgrade of the LHC, multiple new detectors was installed, and the existing ones also recieved upgrade.
 These upgrades call out for the present filtering (triggering) architecture to be upgraded, as it will not be able to keep up with the increased data bandwidth.
 As a solution, GPU-based triggerig is actively being investigated as an alternative.

 Predicting and reproducing experimental data are the tests of all QGP theories.
 We only accept certain theories so long as the numerical data (acquired through simulations) are in aggreement with our measured data (acquired through experimenting), and they possess a minimal degree of predictive power.
 It is equally problematic to simulate QGP events, as it is recreating them inside the accelerator.
 The former is mostly caused by the computational intensity of a single collision (event), aggravated by the amount of data required to describe such an event.
 Most of the time in the simulation chain is spent inside the GÉANT module, responsible for calculating the physical interaction of particles.
 A parallelised version of this module is also actively being developed.